Written by: Taher Kameli, Esq.

 Baher Azmy, legal director of the Center for Constitutional Rights, stated, “We are gratified the court recognized the reality on the ground, which is that Trump’s asylum ban is affecting thousands of asylum-seekers all across the border – just as it was unlawfully intended to do – and not just at California ports of entry”.
 ACLU attorney Lee Gelernt stated, “The court recognized there is grave danger facing asylum-seekers along the entire stretch of the southern border”.

 On the other hand, on September 10, the Trump administration asked the U.S. Supreme Court to stay Judge Tigar’s nationwide injunction, as Solicitor General Noel Francisco stated that “[t]he district court’s injunction greatly impairs the government’s and the public’s interest in maintaining the integrity of the border, in preserving a well-functioning asylum system, and in conducting sensitive diplomatic negotiations”.

 Judge Tigar’s ruling evidences the importance of litigation in protecting immigrant rights.
-To be successful in immigration litigation, immigrants need to be represented by effective immigration litigation counsel, such as the Law Offices of Kameli and Associates, which for years has been successful in court on many immigration issues.
-If you need assistance on any asylum or other immigration issue, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for help.
+To be successful in immigration litigation, immigrants need to be represented by effective immigration litigation counsel, such as Kameli Law, which for years has been successful in court on many immigration issues.
+If you need assistance on any asylum or other immigration issue, please contact the Kameli Law, at email@example.com or 312-233-1000, for help.